hbc/projects/legall_ocwieja_pacbio/Pacbio_workflow_analysis.md

 summary_unique_proteins <- summary(full_length_uniq_matching$V14)
 capture.output(summary_unique_proteins, file = "summary_full_unique_proteins.txt")

-# Identification of the number of proteins that had partial-length reads aligning uniquely to proteins in the Ocwieja paper
+# Determine the number of proteins that had partial-length reads aligning uniquely to them and no others

 partial_uniq_matching <- which(!(pacbio_to_ocwieja$V10 %in% pacbio_to_ocwieja$V10[duplicated(pacbio_to_ocwieja$V10)]))